nandanrao/summerschool/README.md

 # Data Science Fundamentals for Programmers

-Join us for a one-week immersive course that brings you to the foundations of Data Science to understand how algorithms learn from data and how they can be taken advantage of today.
+Join us for a one-week immersive course that brings you deep into the foundations of Data Science to learn to create algorithms that learn from data and can be put into production today.
+You will gain statistical intuition and learn to think probabalistically through code, the medium you already know and love.
+All-day schedules consist of interactive excersizes, competitions, and a final personal project.

 ### Requirements
 This course is for programmers who have little or no background in machine learning or statistics, but a love for hacking, and basic working knowledge of at least one language with statistical libraries (Python, R, Java/Clojure/Scala, Matlab, etc.).